HotPatcher: A open source UE resource hot patching tool

 Cooking Parameter Explanation

-Cooking options are divided into Platforms/Map(s)/Settings:
+Cooking can be optionally divided into Platforms/Map(s)/Settings:

 Clicking CookContent will output the cooking log to UE’s OutputLog.